*Due to COVID-19, the Coulee Region Humane Society is available by appointment only. This includes Heart2Heart applicants.*

 boarding services for a pet.

-5. For veterinary services the applicant must obtain a diagnosis and treatment plan
+3. For veterinary grants the applicant must obtain a diagnosis and treatment plan

 before applying and provide a complete cost estimate from your veterinarian on